Full-thickness rotator cuff tear

 Critical zone: degenerative or trauma related

-Myotendinous junction: full-thickness tears are rare and only described in supra- and infraspinatus 3
+Myotendinous junction: full-thickness tears are rare and are only described in the supra- and infraspinatus muscles.
+3

 The most sensitive finding in full-thickness tears is thought to be the presence of fluid signal intensity in the location of the rotator cuff on fat-saturated T2-weighted or intermediate-weighted images 5.